Metempsychosis -- full rpg ruleset -- work in progress

 DAMAGE – DAMAGE REDUCTION = damage dealt to target's heart pool and/or Body, when applicable.

 Saves are represented by ABILITY checks, can be modified various ways and result in 50% mitigation rounded down, when successful.
-In most cases, you apply DR before a successful save; however, some defensive skill cards allow you to apply DR after the save.
+In most cases, you apply DR before a successful save; however, some defensive skill cards allow you to apply DR after the save, which results in higher mitigation.

 Rule One: Each character is entitled to 1 attack of opportunity (A/O) per turn for free and it is considered a triggered reaction.